Nineveh HackTheBox Write-Up

 - Inspecting the port knocking configuration file located at

-, it specifies that to open SSH we must knock on 3 ports consecutively within 5 seconds. - Using nmap, we successfully performed port knocking and connected to the victim machine with the id_rsa key of the user amrois.
+- Using nmap, we successfully performed port knocking and connected to the victim machine with the id_rsa key of the user amrois.

 for i in <PORTS>; do nmap -Pn --host-timeout 100 --max-retries 0 -p $i 10.10.10.43 >/dev/null; done; ssh -i id_rsa amrois@10.10.10.43